TempVoice/Translation/README.md

 `[Text](url-link)` is a clickable text for an url.
 Its important that the brackets `[ ]( )` stay together.
 The text inside of an `[ ]` bracket should be translated.

 # What else do I have to consider?
-- Try to not translate keywords like "dashboard", "interface", "creator channel" & "placeholder"
+- Do not use any internet translators without proofreading it twice!
-- Do not change the structure of the file
+- Do not change the structure of the file!
 - Use a suitable software to edit the file!
 (VS Code, Nodepad++)